 Summary

-Adoption of Biological Objectives will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
-Any potential impacts to biological resources have occurred or will occur under the existing implementation programs and this baseline condition will not change, with the exception of additional monitoring frequency in some cases, with the adoption of Biological Objectives.
+Adoption of the Stream Biological Objective will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
+Any potential impacts to biological resources have occurred or will occur under the existing implementation programs and this baseline condition will not change, with the exception of additional monitoring frequency in some cases, with the adoption of the Stream Biological Objective.

 Adverse impacts to biological resources are not expected to occur for reasonably foreseeable measure of compliance due to the nature of the activities within the existing regulatory implementation framework.
 In the event that specific compliance projects do encounter biological resources, measures can be identified to avoid or reduce potential impacts to less than significant levels, and specific projects would need to have an independent environmental review done by the agency conducting the work.
 The San Diego Water Board, in the course of carrying out its statutory duties to protect water quality and beneficial uses (including preservation of rare and endangered species and wildlife habitat as set forth in the Basin Plan), will either not approve compliance projects with significant adverse impacts on special status species and habitats or require avoidance or mitigation measures to reduce impacts to less than significant levels.